Turkish Airlines Flight 6491: Approach

 After passing waypoint RAXAT, the crew initiated their descent from 18,000 ft to 6,000 ft.
 The autopilot was set with the targeted airspeed of 260 knots, and the engines were set to near idle.
 The anti-icing was turned off.
 Due to the high rate of descent, the airspeed soared.
 In response to this, Captain Dirancı stated that he would maintain such speed and would only correct it later on.
 Despite the airspeed, the descent was not as quick as Captain Dirancı had hoped, and thus he deployed the airbrakes when the aircraft was at 12,200 ft.

 The aircraft eventually reached waypoint TOKPA at 9,200 ft, approximately 3,000 ft higher than the altitude that had been instructed earlier.
 The crew, however, decided to continue with the approach.
 ATC eventually cleared them for further descent and to head towards another waypoint to intercept the ILS glideslope signal.
 Both pilots then tried to find the airport's glideslope signal, but to no avail.
 Struggling to find the signal, Captain Dirancı ordered First Officer Öndül to look for the runway.
 They eventually passed the airport's final approach point, but no signal was received from the ILS.
-Angered by this, Captain Diranci vented his anger by cursing the ATC again, to the surprise of First Officer Öndül, who tried to calm down Diranci.
+Angered by this, Captain Dirancı vented his anger by cursing the ATC again, to the surprise of First Officer Öndül, who tried to calm down Dirancı.
 Despite not acquiring the ILS signal, the crew still continued their approach to Manas.

 While nearing Manas, the ATC worker cleared Flight 6491 to land.
 On board the aircraft, the crew were still searching for the signal.
 Suddenly, the aircraft's flight system detected the signal from the ILS.
 At an altitude of 3,400 ft, the autopilot captured it and finally initiated the descent to Manas.